-Cyberwar, How Nations Attack Without Bullets Or Bombs: QuickTake
+Cyberwar: How Nations Attack Without Bullets or Bombs

-(Bloomberg) -- When the U.S., U.K. and France attacked Syria in April to punish the government for its alleged use of chemical weapons, there was concern about possible retaliation on a very different battleground.
-Syria’s patrons, Russia and Iran, are among the world’s leading practitioners of cyberwarfare, or state-sponsored attacks on computer networks and the myriad activities they guide.
-So far, there have been no public reports of cyberattacks specifically designed as retribution against the coalition that struck Syria.
-Then again, it’s hard to know when and where cyberwarfare occurs, and by whom.
+(Bloomberg) -- Russia, Iran, China and the U.S. are among the world’s leading practitioners of cyberwarfare, or state-sponsored attacks on computer networks and the myriad activities they guide.
+But it’s hard to know when and where cyberwarfare occurs, and by whom.

 1. What is cyberwarfare?